 GDP - real growth rate

-Remote currently offers contractor payment and management services in Mauritius.
-We are busy building our own entity in the country to provide you with best possible employment solutions for your employees.
+We can help you pay and manage contractors in Mauritius, but note that our employer of record service is not yet available in this country.
+We are busy building our own local entity to provide you with the best possible employment solutions for your employees.

 Employment regulations in Mauritius are guided by principles spelled out in statutes such as:

 These regulations define specific provisions for employee protections and workers’ rights for Mauritius’ workforce of 584,000.
 Employees in Mauritius enjoy protections against discrimination based on age, religion, sexual orientation, gender expression, and race.